-The last cohort of the @TBInnovates accelerator program was conducted entirely virtual, and I have had several people ask if that was as effective as face-to-face workshops.
+The recent cohorts of the @TBInnovates accelerator program were conducted entirely virtual, and I have had several people ask if that was as effective as face-to-face workshops.
 From my perspective, online was as effective or better than an in-person program.
 Eliminating the weekly commute to a central location, handing out printed materials, providing driving and parking instructions for guest speakers that always seem to run late or get lost, accommodating those folks that also needed to virtual school their kids (including me), not having to manage the catering for lunch every day, etc.

 - Autonomous Standing Desk – I selected the bamboo top w/ black base

 - Dell U2419 LED Monitor – x2 on an EleTab ELTGM06 dual arm stand

 - Logitec C920e webcam on an On-Stage gooseneck mount

 - Heil Microphone – quality matters even for Zoom calls